scottrlarson/profession/content/services/computer/multimedia-gaming/desktop-assembly.md

 caption = ""

 +++
 If you've already purchased parts for a custom PC, I can assemble the parts and configure the machine for operation.
+I can also replace and upgrade individual components.
 I have over 20 years of experience dealing with the most complicated issues that may come up during a hardware setup.
 All hardware will be stress tested for failures.
 The operating system installation and assembly have a full work guarantee on the proper installation and testing of the hardware/software after assembly.<!--more-->

 {{% desktop-assembly %}}